Richelieu Rock (November - April)

 Richelieu Rock Currents

 The currents change constantly, and it’s not always an easy dive.
-But, if you have an experienced dive guide and they give a good detailed briefing, you can learn how to hide from the currents and have a very enjoyable dive.
+But, if you have an experienced dive guide and they give a well detailed briefing, you can learn how to hide from the currents and have a very enjoyable dive.
 Experienced guides in the area prepare for this and will have you drop off the site so you can drift into by the time you have descended.

 The Richelieu Rock is an unprotected dive site, day trips can be canceled due to bad weather conditions or high waves.